 This article outlines the details about internal site migrations for sites currently hosted at Pagely.
 It does not pertain to migrating sites to Pagely from an external source.
-If you reached this article with the goal of migrating to Pagely from an external source, please head on over to our Migration Request Page.
+If you reached this article with the goal of migrating to Pagely from an external source, please review this article which outlines how to request a white-glove migration from Pagely as well as how to do it yourself.

 An internal site migration is the process to get your site(s) moved when upgrading from a Shared Hosting plan to a VPS, migrating to a different Hosting Region, or transferring ownership of an existing site/app to a different account.
 We provide internal migrations at no cost to you.
 A migration is not necessary when upgrading your existing VPS in-place, or by switching between single-node and HA plan types.
 Internal migrations are handled by our automation and supervised by our team of DevOps Engineers.